-Once she is 4-5 months old, she may play for longer periods of time (supervised)
+Once puppy is 4-5 months old, they may play for longer periods of time (supervised)

 but for now, we suggest a strict “in the lap or in the pen” policy.

-In the playpen a round donut bed with a raised bolster works well.
+In the playpen a round donut or cuddle bed works well.

 We also like to have one soft toy, a rubber squeaky toy and something for baby to chew

 Also keep a litterbox in the playpen.
-We use pee pads
+We have used cotton reusable pee pads

-but you can choose to use a litter pan and product called Feline Pine
+but you can choose to use a litter pan, potty park, or disposable pads

-available at Petsmart and some grocery stores.
-Use regular cat litter Pan.
+available at Petsmart and some grocery stores and amazon.

-Simply remove solid matter with a tissue and flush down the toilet
+Simply remove solid matter with a tissue and toss in the garbage.

 the urine will turn the pellets into sawdust which may be dumped every week or so